-- 1. A student shall not disrupt the educational climate. - A student shall not, by use of violence, force, noise, coercion, threat, harassment, intimidation, fear, passive resistance, or any other conduct, cause, attempt or threaten to cause the disruption or obstruction of any lawful mission, process, or function of the school. - Neither shall s/he urge other students to engage in such conduct for the purpose of causing, attempting or threatening to cause the disruption or obstruction of any lawful mission, process, or function of the school. - While this list is not intended to be all-inclusive, the following acts illustrate the kinds of misconduct prohibited by this rule and is not limited to; - a.
+1. A student shall not, by use of violence, force, noise, coercion, threat, harassment, intimidation, fear, passive resistance, or any other conduct, cause, attempt or threaten to cause the disruption or obstruction of any lawful mission, process, or function of the school.

+- 2. Neither shall s/he urge other students to engage in such conduct for the purpose of causing, attempting or threatening to cause the disruption or obstruction of any lawful mission, process, or function of the school. - 3.
+While this list is not intended to be all-inclusive, the following acts illustrate the kinds of misconduct prohibited by this rule. - a.
 Occupying any school building, school grounds, or part thereof, - b.
 Blocking the entrance or exit of any school building or corridor or room herein, - c.
-Defacing or attempting to deface any school building or property, - d.
+Setting fire or attempting to set fire to or damaging or attempting to damage or defacing or attempting to deface any school building or property, - d.
 Making, by telephone call, letter, or other means, a threat to damage or destroy any school property or to disrupt any school-sponsored or related activity, function, or event on or off school grounds, - e.
 Activating or attempting to activate an emergency alarm system or procedure in the absence of such emergency, - f.
 Preventing or attempting to prevent by physical act or verbal utterance, the convening or continued functioning of any school, class or activity, or any lawful school meeting or assembly on or off school property, - g.
-Preventing or attempting to prevent students from attending a class or any school-sponsored or related activity or event, h.
-Blocking pedestrian or vehicular traffic on school property or at the site of any school-sponsored or related activity or event (except under the direct instruction of the principal or other authorized school personnel), i.
+Preventing or attempting to prevent students from attending a class or any school-sponsored or related activity or event, - h.
+Blocking pedestrian or vehicular traffic on school property or at the site of any school-sponsored or related activity or event (except under the direct instruction of the principal or other authorized school personnel), - i.
 Continuously and intentionally making noise or acting in a manner so as to interfere with a teacher's ability to conduct a class or an extra-curricular activity.